x123/kdy-iss/docs/ds37-safety.md

+# About this section

 This section deals with Safety information which is specific to the DS37 *only*.
 Be sure to also familiarize yourself with:

 - [In Case of Injury](in-case-of-injury.md)
 - [General Safety Information](kdy-safety.md)